math-comp/math-comp/CONTRIBUTING.md

   ```

   If all the subgoals have the same importance, use bullets for all of
-  them, however, if one goal is more important than the others
+  them.
+However, if one goal is more important than the others
-  (i.e. is main flow of the proof).
-Then you might remove the bullet
+  (i.e., is main flow of the proof), then you might remove the bullet
   for this last one and unindent it as in:
   ```
   tactic.